Your Cart

 Vaginal estrogen and breast cancer

 A lot of women are against estrogen treatment for menopause because of the risks for breast cancer, and GSM is a huge problem in the breast cancer survivor community.
 However, localized therapy poses very few risks.
-Menopausal women who have a history of breast cancer or are at high risk for breast cancer can assess with their doctor to see if low-dose vaginal estrogen is right for them.
+Menopausal women who have a history of breast cancer or are at high risk for breast cancer can discuss with their doctor to see if low-dose vaginal estrogen is right for them.

 However, more and more evidence is coming out that shows that topical estrogen comes with very low risks of breast cancer.
-A recent study published in JAMA looked at 50,000 breast cancer patients and survivors, 5% of which had vaginal estrogen.
+A recent study published in JAMA looked at 50,000 breast cancer patients and survivors, 5% of whom had vaginal estrogen.
 There was no evidence of increased cancer-specific mortality in this high-risk population.
 This should be very reassuring for patients and providers that vaginal estrogen is effective and safe.

-Additionally, there is no evidence that vaginal estrogen increases the risk of cancer cardiovascular problems, stroke, dementia, or any other issues.
+Additionally, there is no evidence that vaginal estrogen increases the risk of cancer, cardiovascular problems, stroke, dementia, or any other issues.

 What does vaginal estrogen do?